 cranberry compote swirl

-Make the cake layer first by combining the soy milk and apple cider vinegar in a bowl and set aside to thicken for about 10 minutes.
+Make the cake layer first by combining the soy milk and apple cider vinegar in a bowl.
+Set aside to thicken for about 10 minutes.

-Combine flour, baking powder, baking soda, and sea salt in an 10 x 8 baking dish (which you'll bake the cake layer in).
+Combine flour, baking powder, baking soda, and sea salt in a 10" x 8" baking dish (which you'll bake the cake layer in).

-Add sugar, oil, vanilla to the milk and vinegar mixture and stir until well combined.
+Add sugar, oil, and vanilla to the milk and vinegar mixture and stir until well combined.